Mokosha/COMP585/README.md

 #### Windows 7: ####
 1. Download and install [Git](http://msysgit.github.com/).
 I recommend Git for Windows, but Msys Git works just as well.
-2. Open a git shell and create a clone of COMP 585 Project repository:
+2. Open a git shell and [setup an SSH key](https://help.github.com/articles/generating-ssh-keys).
+2. In the same git shell, create a clone of COMP 585 Project repository:
 ```

         $ mkdir COMP585